How To Say HELLO in Different Languages → 200+ Ways! (With Pronunciation)

 - bonsoir — good evening

-- salut (sah-LUU) is another way of saying hello.
+- salut (sah-LUU) is another way of saying hello in multiple languages.

 Informal often used with close friends and family.